 The umpiring crew for this game stood as reminders of the early days of the organized Negro Leagues.
 Home plate umpire Billy Donaldson was one of the longest-tenured Negro League umpires and was the first Negro umpire hired by the old NNL in 1923.
 First base ump Bullet Rogan spent his playing and managing careers with the Monarchs, winning two games in the first Colored World Series in 1924, and now served as a regular NAL ump.
 Third base ump Hurley McNair had also played for the Monarchs in that first Colored World Series.

 No makeup game was scheduled in Kansas City.
-The Kansas City Call announced an exhibition game for the Monarchs against a semi-pro team in Jefferson City, Mo on September 24, and another World Series game was scheduled for Sunday, September 27 in Chicago's Wrigley Field, but it was canceled due to rain, and the series moved back east.
-It was announced in the newspapers that all remaining games would be played in Philadelphia.
+The Kansas City Blues had already been eliminated in the AA's playoffs, but the ballpark was already contractually reserved for them during that week.
+The Kansas City Call announced an exhibition game for the Monarchs against a semi-pro team in Jefferson City, MO on September 24, and another World Series game was scheduled for Sunday, September 27 in Chicago's Wrigley Field, but that game was canceled due to rain, and the series moved back east.
+It was announced in some African-American weekly newspapers that all remaining games would be played in Philadelphia.

 Game Four (official)

 After a 16-day gap between officially sanctioned games, the World Series resumed.
 The Monarchs fell behind early, but behind Satchel Paige's hitless long relief won 9 to 5, sweeping the Negro World Series in four straight games.